Arvindkind/github-study/README.md

 # github-study
-this is only for github study
+this is only for github study.